gajdulj/repone/README.md

-:fire: This is a repository with a mix of a random Python projects :fire:
+<center> :fire: This is a repository with a mix of a random Python projects :fire: </center>